MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/apps-package.md

 ms.date: 09/28/2022
 ---

-# Create Teams app package
+# Teams app package

 An app package is a file format that has the required resources to install and run your app in Teams and it must contain the following files:

 * **[App manifest](#app-manifest)**: Describes how your app is configured, including its capabilities, required resources, and other important attributes.
 * **[App icons](#app-icons)**: Each package requires a color and outline icon for your app.

-To distribute your Microsoft Teams app, you need to ZIP the files in the app package folder and provide a suitable name.
+To distribute your Microsoft Teams app, you need to zip the files in the app package folder and provide a suitable name.

 ## Teams doesn't host your app